bobh0303/bobh-scratch/FTML - Font Test Markup Language.md

    * **em**
 * With the exception of inline elements:
    * Indentation of child elements is 2 spaces and child elements start on the following line after the opening parent element.
 The closing tag for the parent is on a line after the last child element with the same indentation as the opening tag.
-   * Child elements are sorted by tag and then by order.
+   * Child elements are sorted by tag.
    * In the cases where multiple elements of the same tag may exist:
       * The **style** elements are sorted by their name attribute
       * The order of all others, including **testgroup** and **test** elements, and any unrecognized elements within the head element, is preserved